ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

         [prosemirror-markdown parser](https://github.com/ProseMirror/prosemirror-markdown/blob/master/src/from_markdown.ts#L199).
 -   `isEmpty` - is a read-only property that indicates whether the editor is empty or not.
 This will be achieved through Tiptap's
     [isEmpty](https://tiptap.dev/api/editor#is-empty) API.
+-   `fitToContent` - is a boolean attribute allows the text area to expand vertically to fit the content.

 _Methods_